Last updated: July 3, 2026

 Mole Tactics & Strategy: If you're the Mole and you're speaking first, you're in a tough spot.
 Try broad, open-ended clues (objects, living things, places).
 If you're near the end of the order, it's much easier to guess the word from the clues already given.
 If you're a Villager, your clue shouldn't be too obvious (the Mole will instantly get it) or too unrelated (your own group might vote you out by mistake).

-Curse mode pushes the boundaries of your friend group, puts creativity front and center, and is all about pure fun and mischief.
+Curse mode puts everyone's creativity front and center — you secretly assign each other funny hidden tasks, and it's all about pure fun and mischief.

 Core Rules:

-- Writing Curses: At the start of the game, every player writes a funny, challenging, or weird rule/action (a "curse") that another player must follow for the rest of the game.
+- Writing Curses: At the start of the round, every player secretly writes a funny or weird "curse" — a hidden task or behavior — without knowing who will receive it.
 For example: "Must end every sentence with 'sir.'" or "Can only speak in a whisper."

 Tips for the Best Curse Mode Experience:

 Avoid clichés when writing curses.
-Come up with rules that lean into your friend group's inside jokes — ones that won't physically wear anyone out, but will make their speech patterns or gestures hilarious.
-Bluffing is the heart of this mode; you can throw people off by complaining about your own curse as if someone else wrote it.
+Come up with tasks that lean into your friend group's inside jokes — ones that won't physically wear anyone out, but will make their speech patterns or gestures hilarious.
+Pacing your own performance is the heart of this mode; overdo it and you'll get caught immediately, underdo it and you might forget to do it at all.

 3. Fake Brush Mode: Artistic Clues and the Hidden Painter